keithbsmiley-other/emilysite/_posts/2021-5-27-manifesting-muscle.md

 In the abstract of the study, Clark et al notes, “These findings suggest neurological mechanisms, most likely at the cortical level, contribute significantly to disuse-induced weakness, and that regular activation of the cortical regions via imagery attenuates weakness and VA [voluntary activation] by maintaining normal level of inhibition.”[^3]

+In other words, visualizing a muscle movement can help build that muscle.

+This isn't the onlly study that proves this either.

-Mosher writes, “Ten years ago, Guang Yue at the Cleveland Clinic reported that imaginary exercise increase the strength of fingers muscles by up to 35%…Kai Miller at the University of Washington, showed that imaginary exercise activated the same brain areas that are activated during real exercise.”[^4]
+Mosher notes, “Ten years ago, Guang Yue at the Cleveland Clinic reported that imaginary exercise increased the strength of fingers muscles by up to 35%…Kai Miller at the University of Washington, showed that imaginary exercise activated the same brain areas that are activated during real exercise.”[^4]

 Some studies have even proved that imaginary exercise can be enough to raise your heart rate.[^5]

 Clark’s study just proves this concept even further.

-Mosher points out that this isn’t a new concept, but it’s something that gets easily forgotten.
+Mosher points out that this isn’t a new idea, but it’s something that gets easily forgotten.

 In society, we separate the mind from the body.
 In fact, some people are described as having strength in one but not the other, example: brain vs brawn.[^6]

 > But, the brain and the body evolved as one unit—not two separate entities.

 You can keep the body active by keeping the mind active.
 They are connected.
 Woven together so tightly, I barely have to think about writing this sentence at all.
-I mean, I’m thinking about it now because I told myself I wasn’t think about it.
+I mean, I’m thinking about it now because I told myself not to think about it.
 Now it’s all I can think about.

 Oh, God!
 What have I done?!